 Hello and welcome to the SEND (Special Educational Needs and Disabilities) section of our website here at Valley Gardens Middle School.
 We are a fully inclusive school which aims to ensure that all pupils achieve their potential personally, socially, emotionally, physically and educationally.

-At Valley Gardens Middle School, we embrace the fact that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs.
+At Valley Gardens Middle School, we embrace the fact that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs and/or Disabilities.

 In terms of what we offer children with Special Educational Needs and/or Disabilities, this is different for every child and it is important to emphasise that, as much as possible, this provision is designed by the relevant staff members working alongside the child, the child’s family and, where necessary, outside agencies (e.g. a Speech and Language Therapist or an Educational Psychologist).

-A child with Special Educational Needs and/or Disabilities at Valley Gardens Middle School will have a SEN Support Plan which sets out targets and looks at what additional provision can be put in place.
-The SEN Support Plan is written with our children and families to ensure that a holistic picture of need is identified and targets are set out together.
+A child with Special Educational Needs and/or Disabilities at Valley Gardens Middle School will have a SEND Support Plan which sets out targets and looks at what additional provision can be put in place.
+The SEND Support Plan is written in collaboration with our children and families to ensure that a holistic picture of need is identified and targets are set out together.

-The content of the SEN Support Plans have a focus on the process of ‘Assess, Plan, Do and Review’.
+The content of the SEND Support Plans have a focus on the process of ‘Assess, Plan, Do and Review’.
 This is a continual cycle in which staff look at any needs and act on these accordingly, so that the best possible provision can be put in place.
 For many children, support targets will be connected to learning and will often be specifically to do with English and Maths.
 For other children, they may be to do with communicating with children and adults or overcoming physical issues (for example fine motor control).
 The most important point is the support targets depend on the needs of the child.